FeatureNotBug/plush-proj-2/README.md

 # README
-An exercise in building a site with Ruby on Rails
+An exercise in building a site with Ruby on Rails.

-This one does use Sendgrid, plus random gems that seemed cool (devise, ratyrate) Uses Postgres database
+This one does use Sendgrid, plus random gems that seemed cool (devise, ratyrate).
+Uses Postgres database.
-Has forms in it
+Has forms in it.